Learning about Leukemia

 “And when your bone marrow doesn’t function correctly, it means that you can have something happen to you like anemia,” she said.
 “Or you can have low platelets, which makes it possible for you to bleed easily.
 Or your immune system is not functioning correctly.”

-Symptoms of leukemia can vary depending on the type of leukemia.
+Symptoms of leukemia can vary depending on the type of leukemia, and can present as seemingly benign.
 Common signs and symptoms of the disease include:

 - Fever or chills